Louisiana Tech vs. Old Dominion NCAA Football Odds, Plays and Insights | October 30, 2021

 Old Dominion Stats and Trends

-- In Old Dominion's seven games this season, it has three wins against the spread.

-- The Monarchs have covered the spread twice this year when underdogs by 5.5 points or more (in six chances).
+- The Monarchs have been underdogs by 5.5 points or more six times this season and have covered the spread twice.

-- Old Dominion's games this year have hit the over in 42.9% of its opportunities (three times in seven games with a set point total).
+- Old Dominion's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Old Dominion is 2-0 against the spread and 1-1 overall in games when it scores more than 33.0 points.
+- Old Dominion is 2-0 against the spread and 1-1 overall in games when it puts up more than 33 points.

-- This season the Monarchs have turned the ball over 13 times, one more than the Bulldogs' takeaways (12).
+- The Monarchs have turned the ball over 13 times this season, one more turnover than the Bulldogs have forced (12).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.